 National Intergenerational Week

-National Intergenerational Week takes place from 23rd to 29th March 2020.
-It’s all about celebrating those moments and places where different age groups come together for shared benefit.
+National Intergenerational Week is all about celebrating those moments and places where different age groups come together for shared benefit.

 In changing times, parents are having children later in life, and living greater distances from their own parents.
 Given current impacts from Covid-19, we are having to segregate and isolate, with a particular focus on 70+ year olds being forced into self-isolation, there is a need now, more than ever, to focus on positive communities.
 How can we bring together older and younger generations safely in a way that supports friendship?

 St. Monica Trust think it’s about time we change the way we do things.
 They aim is to get as many people talking about existing intergenerational projects in their local area as possible.
-Find out how to get involved in the first year of National Intergenerational Week.
+Find out how to get involved in National Intergenerational Week.

-So, let’s pool our collective experience into sharing ideas for tackling social isolation – whether via Skype sessions and emails, phone calls and Facebook.
-Share your ideas for supporting intergenerational connections during the coronavirus on the hashtag #IntergenerationalWeek
+Let’s pool our collective experience into sharing ideas for tackling social isolation – whether through in-person events or via online sessions and emails, phone calls and social media.
+Share your ideas for supporting intergenerational connections on the hashtag #IntergenerationalWeek

 Intergenerational projects and cinema